 I don’t know why you’re waking up in the middle of the night.
 I don’t know if you’re unintentionally insensitive and therefore more likely to accidentally offend someone.
 I don’t know if, by clinical definition, you are in fact paranoid, but I do know that you’re afraid.
 There is a big great fear inside of you and I know this to be true because I listed similar symptoms over dinner with my dad last January, and he diagnosed a similar fear inside of me.
 I have been trying crack it open for the better part of two months, since he first raised his left eyebrow and redundantly used two sequential synonyms to describe my fear, and I’m pretty sure that in trying to answer your question, I may have answered my own.
 It took me writing, deleting, then rewriting like, 10,000 words, to arrive at this discovery, and now that I’m here, I refuse to delete a single word heoncforth and onward.
 I mean henceforth.
 (And onward.)
 This is going to get awkward.

-In the first draft, I presented a theory that because your prefrontal cortex does not finish developing until you are 29, perhaps what you’re feeling, really, is just your executive function kicking into full swing.
+In the first draft, I presented a theory that because your prefrontal cortex does not finish developing until you are 29, perhaps what you’re feeling, really, is just your executive function kicking into gear.
 In the second draft, I congratulated you for not being a sociopath, and in the last one, I tried to drill down on what specifically is keeping you up, skirting the larger question because, I don’t know, maybe it was easier to answer by not really answering at all.
 Intentionally missing the point.
 Yes, that would have been safer.
 By avoiding what I really want to say, I’m less likely to make myself vulnerable to having a good intention taken out of context and dragged through the internet as a sort of proof that I Am Bad.

 But here is the thing I’m not saying: The internet — and the way it metabolizes information — is turning me into a doggone coward.
 There is a big great fear inside of me and that fear is governed by how much I care what other people — strangers! — think about me.
 And for someone who has long believed she gives zero fucks what other ppl think, I am 10/10 unclear on whether there is even still ground under me on which I can walk.